1906-blake/project0-1-cbprosser/README.md

 # User Stories #
-•	As a user, I can log in
+X	As a user, I can log in
 •	As an employee, I can submit a reimbursement
 •	As an employee, I can view my reimbursements
 •	As an employee, I can update my basic profile